kc0bfv/guacamoleREST/README.md

 ## Ansible Usage

 This is really intended for use with Ansible.
 You can create a command file with the template tool, then copy it and the script over to your target and run it.
 The commands are such that if you run the tool multiple times with the same command file it will not create duplicate configuration entries.
 Ones that already exist are left alone.

+## Additional Documentation

+The commands are documented as part of the CommandFile and GuacConnection classes in the [Python documentation](guacREST.html)